RAID Data RecoverySAS RAID Drive Recovery

 Our specialists recover data from Redundant Arrays of Independent Disks with the highest level of precision and deep knowledge.
 We use the latest tools and work in advanced facilities to restore your data.

-The goal of PITS Global is to achieve the maximum result of the recovery.
+The goal of PITS is to achieve the maximum result of the recovery.
 Hence, we approach each case individually and find the most suitable recovery strategy.
 Our risk-free evaluation helps us with the process.

 As soon as we receive the device at our facility, we start its evaluation.
 Our engineers thoroughly inspect the media to estimate the reason for data loss, level of damage, and chances for successful recovery.
 Based on the assessment, we chose the most beneficial recovery method.
 We also provide our client with a service quote, including price information and timing turnaround.